 anxiety (such as worrying a lot), sadness, or lack of

 energy.
-This may go on for days or months before you or others think you are
+This may go on for days or months before the person or others think that depression could be the problem.

 Did You Know?

 Under the Affordable Care Act, many health insurance plans will cover preventive mental health services, including screening tests for depression and alcohol misuse, at no cost to you.
 Learn more.